-Check out of the lodge early to embark on a drive to Kibale Forest National Park.
+Check out of the lodge early to embark on a drive to Kibale National Park.
 There is no much birding activity during the journey since birding spots are very few along the way.
-Evening birding at Bigodi wetland for species like……………….Bigodi wetland is another of Uganda’s bird watching spot located outside but near Kibale National Park.
+Evening birding at Bigodi wetland for species like……………….Bigodi wetland is another of Uganda’s bird watching spots located outside but near Kibale National Park.
 Besides the variety of bird species, Bigodi’s rich ecosystem makes it a spectacular spot for viewing many primates and other wildlife in their natural habitat.

 Day 9: Kibale Forest Chimpanzee tracking